bil/timestamping/README.md

 ## Timestamping git Repositories

-The `post-commit` file in the `hooks` directory supports the addition of trusted timestamps to any git repository with this timestamping installed.
+The `post-commit` files in the `hooks` directory support the timestamping of git repositories.
+The `post-commit.local` file performs timestamping locally, and requires the trustedtimestamping scripts to be installed/available on the local system.
+The `post-commit.api` file performs timstamping via the API.

-To use, copy the `post-commit` file to the `.git/hooks` directory of a given repository and commit as normal.
+To use, copy the desired `post-commit` file to the `.git/hooks` directory of a given repository, ensuring it is named `post-commit`, and commit as normal.

 Every manual commit will be followed by an automatic timestamp commit against the checksum of the repository HEAD.
 A `.timestamps.json` file will be added to the root of the git repository.

 Repository timestamps can validated by running `ttsVerifyGit` against any checked out timestamp commit revision.

-Revisions to this repository are timestamped in this manner as an example and to validate the temporal history of the repository as of commit ID `395bc18` on Dec 16, 2024.
+Revisions to this repository are timestamped in this manner as an example and to validate the temporal history of the repository.

 This framework permits a temporally-verifiable record of a git repository, suitable for an electornic lab notebook or other authoritative archive.
 When a common repository is used by multiple individuals (and optionally coupled with [signed commits](https://git-scm.com/book/ms/v2/Git-Tools-Signing-Your-Work)), a cryptographically secure and unique record can be defended so long as at least one of the contributing individuals is truthful (up to the truthful individual's last commit, at least).